 The CPJDRC program coordinates community service and pro-social activities, such as YMCA activities to increase protective factors which reduces risk to offend or re-offend.
 Probation officers teach Moral Reconation Therapy (MRT), as well as facilitating a "Girls Circle" group.
-Transportation is provided to and from community based activities and outdoor activities such as hiking, and community based contacts at other schools or the home as required.
+Transportation is provided to and from community-based activities and outdoor activities such as hiking, and community-based contacts at other schools or the home as required.
+In addition, Child and Family Team meetings are held and parenting classes are held at the location.